Nuclear Reactor Safeguarding with Neutrino Detection for MOX Loading Verification: Introduction

-This paper presents a novel methodology for the determination of conformity to safeguards agreements that permit the use of MOX fuel.
+This paper contributes to the study of neutrino-detection methodology for the determination of conformity to safeguards agreements that permit the use of MOX fuel in PWRs, including small modular reactors \cite{nuscale2024}.
 These safeguards agreements would provide strict guidelines on the use of MOX fuel in the reactor under surveillance.
 The methodology accounts for various uncertainties associated with the detection process and provides a test statistic that can be used to determine the likelihood of a violation of the safeguards agreement.
 We also present an application of this methodology to a hypothetical reactor whose neutrino output is calculated with simplified neutronics models.
 The novelty of the method lies in its ability to provide a clear decision-making metric (the likelihood of a violation) based on measured data.